Depression in Older Adults: Signs, Symptoms, Treatment

 - You may be reluctant to talk about your feelings or ask for help.

-Depression isn’t a sign of weakness or a character flaw.
+It’s important to realize that depression isn’t an inevitable part of getting older—nor is it a sign of weakness or a character flaw.
 It can happen to anyone, at any age, no matter your background or your previous accomplishments in life.
-Similarly, physical illness, loss, and the challenges of aging don’t have to keep you down.
-You can feel better and enjoy your golden years once again, no matter what challenges you face.
+While life’s changes as you age—such as retirement, the death of loved ones, declining health—can sometimes trigger depression, they don’t have to keep you down.
+No matter what challenges you face as you age, there are steps you can take to feel happy and hopeful once again and enjoy your golden years.

 Recognizing depression in the elderly starts with knowing the signs and symptoms.
 Depression red flags include: